gustwindjs/gustwind/htmlisp/evolution-plan.md

 ### Milestone F: Optional Syntax Work

-Status: pending
+Status: in progress

-1. Evaluate whether aliasing on `&foreach` is sufficient.
+1. Evaluate whether the shipped `&foreach` aliasing is sufficient.
 2. Only then decide whether block directives are still justified.
 3. Add interpolation syntax only if the cost is still worth it after earlier cleanup.